Hendrix-CS/csci150/labs/doublets.md

     While the human has not guessed the number:
         Request a guess from the human
-        If it's too high or too low, say so Congratulate the human on their insight
+        If it's too high or too low, say so Congratulate the human

-The point is that this is *structured* like Python, using indentation and hinting at loops and conditionals.
+The point is that this is *structured* like Python, using indentation and using things like loops and conditionals.
 But the individual pieces are just English descriptions, which you will later translate into precise Python code.
 You do **not** need to use any functions at this point---we will do that later.